nicnosis/iu-courses/j363/assignments/hw3.md

  * `jumbotron`--- this will be your hero section
  * `display-4`--- for making the `h1` display text
  * `row`--- for the main section, put columns in here
- * `col-sm-4`--- This will be a 1/3-width, column that gets stacked on small displays
+ * `col-md-4`--- This will be a 1/3-width, column that gets stacked on medium-sized displays
  * `img-responsive`--- Put this on your `img` tags so they resize properly
  * `lead`--- Put this on your paragraphs so they have larger text.